anynines/a8s-deployment/deploy/a8s/charts/a8s-backup-manager/README.md

 ## Required Kubernetes Credentials

-The backup-manager requires credentials stored in the `a8s-backup-storage-credentials` Secret with the following keys:

-- `access-key-id`: AWS access key ID
-- `secret-access-key`: AWS secret access key
-- `encryption-password`: Password for encrypting backups

-These can be created separately before installing the chart:
+To create the backup storage Secret yourself before installing the chart, then reference it via `backupStorageConfig.secret.existingSecret` (see [Using an Existing Secret](#using-an-existing-secret) for the key details):

 ```bash
 kubectl create secret generic a8s-backup-storage-credentials \